I’m not qualified to disagree with the statement.

 FAQ & Answers

-Q: What are the types of stars in our solar system?
+Q: What are the different types of stars?

 Solidarity Project was founded with a single aim in mind - to provide insights, information, and clarity on a wide range of topics spanning society, business, entertainment, and consumer goods.
 At its core, Solidarity Project is committed to promoting a culture of mutual understanding, informed decision-making, and intellectual curiosity.